Robert Pattinson Is All Game For ‘Twilight’ And Other Superhero Films

 He added, “It’s great to have these characters which no one really knows exactly what they’re going to be like; it’s a strange thing when people already have expectations of something.
 It’s strange to try and please people at the same time.”

-As of this writing, it is not officially confirmed whether we get to see another Twilight movie or not, but there are chances that in the future fans of Robert Pattinson will get to see him as a superhero.
+As of this writing, it is not officially confirmed whether we get to see another Twilight movie or not, but there are chances that in the future, fans of Robert Pattinson will get to see him as a superhero.
 Maybe he will star in the next X-Men film as Wolverine?
 Well, keep checking this page for more updates on Robert Pattinson’s future film as a superhero.

 [Featured Image by Rich Fury/Getty Images]